pyvista/pyvista/docs/tools/filters.rst

 =======

-.. automodule:: vista.filters
+.. automodule:: pyvista.filters

 Dataset Filters
 ---------------

-The :class:`vista.DataSetFilters` is inherited by :class:`vista.Common` making all the the following filters available as callable methods directly from any ``vista`` dataset.
+The :class:`pyvista.DataSetFilters` is inherited by :class:`pyvista.Common` making all the the following filters available as callable methods directly from any ``pyvista`` dataset.

 .. rubric:: Methods

-.. autoautosummary:: vista.DataSetFilters
+.. autoautosummary:: pyvista.DataSetFilters
    :methods:

-.. autoclass:: vista.DataSetFilters
+.. autoclass:: pyvista.DataSetFilters
    :members:
    :undoc-members: